When you know what you want

 You will notice on the results page that there are multiple types of matches: article matches, phrase matches, general matches, and title matches.
 Matches refer to articles found that contain all of your keywords.
 However, these matches do not take into account the proximity of your terms.
 For example, if you search 'school lunches', you might get results that mention schools in the first paragraph and lunches at the end of the article.
 The words aren’t connected at all.
 Phrase matches, on the other hand, are matches where all of your search words appear together as a phrase.
 That same search would turn up articles with the both school and lunches next to each other.
 Title and article matches are fairly self-explanatory.
 These matches are articles that have titles similar to your keywords.

 Can I limit my Easy Search to full text electronic resources?

 No. You can limit your search by discipline using the drop-down menu or the Advanced Search.
 You can also specify on the results page whether you would like to search by author, title, or keyword.

 Why can't the Locator find my article?

-The most likely reason is that the locator does not have enough information to do so.
+The most likely reason is that the Locator does not have enough information to do so.
 Check to see if you filled in all of the information.
 If you do not have all of the information for the article you need, consider checking Google Scholar to see if there is a more complete citation you can use.

-It could also be possible that the information for the article you are searching closely matches the information of a different article.
+It could also be possible that the information for the article you are searching for closely matches the information of a different article.
 If this is the case, you may simply have to check each of the results on the Discover results page in order to find the correct article.